kata198/AdvancedHTMLParser/README.rst

 	getElement\\\*            \- Same as above, but act on the children of this element.

+	getParentElementCustomFilter \- Takes a lambda/function and applies on all parents of this element upward until the document root.
+Returns the first node that when passed to this function returns True, or None if no matches on any parent nodes

 	getHTML / toHTML / asHTML \- Get the HTML representation using this node as a root (so start tag and attributes, innerHTML (text and child nodes), and end tag)

 	firstChild             \- Get the first child of this node, be it text or an element (AdvancedTag)